It is important that students understand and appreciate scientific methods, applications and reasoning.

 Updates (newly approved / yet to be updated in Calendar)

-– SPPH 381C, Environmental Impacts on Human Health, taught in 17W may be used towards the Science Requirement
+– SPPH 381C, Environmental Impacts on Human Health, taught in 17W and 18W may be used towards the Science Requirement

 Helpful Hint: Courses that require no science background